adenger/subpred4/project.md

 *PSSMs were generated again from scratch.*

-### Comparison to old dataset

-In manuscript 1, we used a dataset created from Uniprot Keywords, and Swissprot proteins.

 ## New methods

-### Features

 ### Clustering/unsupervised learning

-#### Sequence clustering
+First, we tried special tools for sequence clustering, such as MMSeq2 and CD-Hit.
+They both encode and cluster the proteins.
+This approach did not work, since they create too many clusters.
+Even with the least strict clustering parameters, more than half the proteins were in their own cluster.
+We want methods that create around 5-20 clusters, not hundreds.

 Clustering a protein sequence dataset follows two steps: Encoding the sequence into a vector of fixed length *n*, and the clustering of those vectors.
 Finally, the clusters are compared to training labels, which are given by annotations such as GO terms.

-**There are special tools for sequence clustering, such as MMSeq2 and CD-Hit.
-Can we use them to both encode and cluster our transmembrane transproters into substrate classes?**

-No, they create too many clusters.
-Even with the least strict clustering parameters, more than half the proteins were in their own cluster.
-We want methods that create around 5-20 clusters, not hundreds.

-**Encoding+Clustering**
+**Encodings:**

+- AAC, PAAC
+- PSSM
+    - Improve algorithms? *TODO*
+- Biovec
+- Word2Vec custom algorithm
+- ProtNLM

+**Clustering**

+Algorithms:

+- Kmeans

+Finding the optimal number of clusters k: Cluster quality metrics.

+- Silhouette Coefficient
+- Calinski-Harabasz Index
+- Davis-Bouldin Index
+- Elbow plot

+**Assessment of clusters**

+Gene annotation enrichment analysis:

+- Hypergeometric test
+- Rand metric?